NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 It took me +1hour to solve the problem and i didn't like the solution it was much of try and fail.
 I made it more complex than should .tomorrow will revisit.

+### Day 6: January 7, 2022

+**Today's Progress**:
+Complete two exercises 'array of products' and 'first duplicate value'  from AlgoExpert

+**Thoughts:**
+The first  exercise quickly I did by using a O(n^2) solution, I tried to improve during a while but without success.
+I even used the Hints but I wasn't getting the idea.
+The second exercise I was able to complete with a O(n) solution but it was O(n) in space too..
+The worst solution would be O(n^2) time.
+The solution was O(1) space.
+I read the Hint's but once again I wasn't getting the point.
+The best solution was related to the hints the problem statement was giving , like (you can mutate the array and all number are bigger than one and lower than array length).
+In general today I show some fatigue and unmotivated.
+Tomorrow will be a better day!

 <!--